daviddumas/bubble-wrap/README.md

 Development Status
 ------------------

-Bubble Wrap is pre-alpha; its main features are still under intial development.
+Bubble Wrap is pre-alpha; its main features are still under development.

 Development Team